 To find slow-running queries in SQL Server, the following has to be done:

-Select the Query performance tab in the main screen
+Select the Query performance link in the main page

 Usually, there is no need to display more than the 20 slowest queries, so this was set as the default value.
 More may lower that to 10 or even 5 queries for the SQL Servers that are not experiencing serious issues, but there is no actual limit imposed on how many slow-running queries can be retrieved and displayed.
 After the number of queries is changed, the Refresh button must be pressed in order to retrieve new set of slow-running queries from SQL Server according to the defined number of queries